box/developer.box.com/guides/cli/scripts/user-zones-mass-update.md

 ./Mass_Update_User_Zones.ps1
 ```

+### Optional flags

-(Optional) To run the script in a simulation mode,
+To run the script in a simulation mode,
 add the `simulate` boolean flag.

 ```bash